 The SOS Foundation alone in 2018 has distributed over 2 million pounds of food to the working poor throughout Monroe County.
 Allowing our clients to have the supplemental nutrition they need at no cost, so they can afford their rent, bills, or any other expenditures, resulting in growth to our local economy.
 In addition, the SOS Foundation has a yearly fundraiser, the Casino Night Gala, which has high net gains for the non-profit allowing SOS to continue assisting the community.

 Laura, a social worker, volunteers with SOS to continue making a difference in people's lives every day.

 I always knew that when my clients came to the food pantry, they'd be taken care of.
 People come to the SOS food pantry and they're always treated nicely.
 Everyone deserves respect.
 SOS is special because we give people the right to choose to want they want.
 They are able to find exactly what they need and we develop a personal relationship with them along the way, and that's really special.

-40% of the food in the United States never reaches the dinner table and is thrown into the environment to decompose and lose its value.
-Utilizing food that would otherwise be wasted is the most efficient way to address the epidemic of hunger facing our community, and since 2006 the Star of the Sea Outreach Mission has been recovering this perfectly edible food and redirecting it to dinner tables, resulting in over 3 million pounds of food to be utilized.
-With the food that can't be recovered, we have high efforts in composting the produce (as shown in the above image), through a partnership with the GLEE Community Garden in Key West, FL.
+40% of the food in the United States never reaches the dinner table and is thrown into the environment to decompose.
+Utilizing food that would otherwise be wasted is the most efficient way to address the epidemic of hunger facing our community, and since 2006 the Star of the Sea Foundation has been recovering this perfectly edible food and redirecting it to dinner tables, resulting in over 3 million pounds of food to be utilized.
+The food that can't be recovered is given to the Monroe County Sheriff's Office Animal Farm to feed the animals, or to other partnering agencies compost pile.